 This book has often been copied but never surpassed, in our opinion.
 It seems to have everything a beginner needs.
 Need to know how to sit?
 Check.
 Want suggestions on how to dampen nagging thoughts?
 Check.
 Want to learn a secular form of meditation?
 Check.

 The Bhante is a devout Theravada Buddhist but offers up a non-religious version of what is sometimes labeled vipassana-style meditation.
 That’s a fancy way of saying “insight” meditation, as opposed to the other kind where you spend long hours trying to focus your attention on an object or concept.
 The latter is often called “mindfulness” or “tranquility” meditation, or samatha.

-2. Meditation For Beginners: A 22 Day How To Meditate Course, by Vern Lovic
+2. Meditation For Beginners, by Vern Lovic

 Author Vern Lovic is not your typical meditation instructor.
 He’s really just a regular guy who wanted to learn how to calm his mind and gain some insight into the human condition along the way.

 The author “distilled” (his word) a non-religious approach to Buddhist meditation by reading lots of books and speaking with monks in Thailand, where he has spent much of his adult life.

 The result?
 One of the best meditation books for beginners you’ll find.
 It’s not steeped in jargon and lingo but simply delivers a straightforward technique that anyone can follow.
 Lovic breaks the process down into very digestible chunks of teaching.
 There aren’t many chunks, by the way.